MRKWP/Nolan-Group/readme.md

 ## Changelog

+### 1.1.1
+- Added a filter for the product category pages that I want to filter the side bar on.
+- Make use of a blocksy filter to turn off the side bar on pages that are relevant.

 ### 1.1.0
 - Added Product Carousel and filter by brands, number of items and product category
 - Implement gulp to compile scss to css